acend/kubernetes-basics-training/content/en/docs/10/01/_index.md

 ---
-title: "10.1 StatefulSet"
+title: "10.1 StatefulSets"
 weight: 101
 sectionnumber: 10.1
 ---

 Stateless applications or applications with a stateful backend can be described as Deployments.
-Sometimes your application has to be stateful.
+However, sometimes your application has to be stateful.
-For example, if your application needs the same hostname every time it starts or if you have a clustered application with a strict start/stop order of all cluster services (e.g., RabbitMQ).
+Examples would be an application that needs a static, non-changing hostname every time it starts or a clustered application with a strict start/stop order of its services (e.g. RabbitMQ).
-These features are implemented as StatefulSets.
+These features are offered by StatefulSets.

 {{% alert title="Note" color="primary" %}}
 This lab does not depend on other labs.